-At Hireup, we’re building a community for people with disability to control their own supports.
-We know that any successful community is built on a foundation of trust, so we’ve created this code of conduct to enable you to understand how you can participate positively in our community.
+At Hireup, we’re building a community for our Clients, which facilitates control over the support or services being sought through Hireup.
+We know that any successful community is built on a foundation of trust, so we’ve created this Code of Conduct (“Code”) to enable you to understand how you can participate positively in our community.

-This code of conduct sets out your responsibilities as a person seeking support or an account manager on Hireup and will cover you whenever you’re participating in the Hireup community, whether that’s messaging a support worker on the Hireup platform, working with your support worker or interacting with the Hireup team.
+This Code sets out your responsibilities as a Client or an Account Manager on Hireup and applies whenever you’re participating in the Hireup community, engaging with all forms of services offered by Hireup or interacting with the Hireup team.

 The Hireup Principles